 The association currently has members from more than 90 countries worldwide.
 The PYA Head Office is in Antibes but the PYA has 23 Agents throughout the globe from Palma, to Gibraltar to New Zealand to Fort Lauderdale.
 Crew can take their documents to any of our agents offices to have them attested and sent on to our Service Record Book Department.
 Once a Service Record Book has been completed we can send it to you anywhere in the world.

 Article 27 of the PYA’s Internal Rules from its start have clearly stated that it is not and never will be a union.
-What is the use of a a trade union in yachting where there is no recognition by owners?
+What is the use of a trade union in yachting where there is no recognition by owners?

 Dialogue with the authorities ensures that any new rules and regulations they decide to put in place are fit for purpose and are realistic within the constraints of running a yacht.

-Not True.
 The PYA is a not-for-profit Association and there are strict regulations we scrupulously adhere to.
-In particular, other than salaried employees, the Council must be volunteers and are not allowed to profit in any way. ?The PYA is allowed to have six fund raising events per year by French Law.
+In particular, other than salaried employees, the Council must be volunteers and are not allowed to profit in any way.
+The PYA is allowed to have six fundraising events per year by French Law.
 Any income earned by membership and events is strictly limited and must be used for running the Association.

-The PYA Office is run by a young dynamic team who are there to help members with any advice or questions they may have.
+The PYA Office is run by a dedicated team who are there to help members with any advice or questions they may have.
 The PYA Governing body is made up of both sea-going and non-sea-going professionals from many different sectors of the industry.
 The PYA benefits from their experience and contacts within many different areas of yachting and draws on their areas of expertise.

 There are lots of other reasons to join the PYA.
 Receive regular updates about changes in regulations, qualifications and other yachting news, get advice and assistance from the PYA office team, access to the Members’ area of the PYA website, discounted or free entry to PYA events, PYA negotiated discounts from PYA partners and of course, have representation and have your voice heard by those in authority!